Statistical Taylor Expansion: A New and Path-Independent Method for Uncertainty Analysis: Fast Fourier Transformation (FFT)

 \subsection{Ideal Coverage}

-Adding enough noise to the input can overpower unspecified input errors, to achieve ideal coverage, such as $10^{-3}$ input noise for Linear signal using the library sine functions. \begin{itemize} \item Figure \ref{fig: FFT_Linear_1e-3_Histo_Lib} shows the corresponding histogram.
-As expected, the normalized errors for the forward and the reverse transformations are Normal distributed.
-The normalized errors for the roundtrip transformations are Delta distributed at $0$, meaning the input uncertainties are perfectly recovered.
+Adding noise to the input can dominate unspecified input errors.
+After adding a Gaussian input noise of $\delta x = 10^{-3}$ to a Linear signal when using the Library sine function, the error distributions for both the forward and the reverse transformations become Normal, whereas the error distribution for the round-trip transformation becomes Delta, as shown in Figure \ref{fig: FFT_Linear_1e-3_Histo_Lib}.
+Figure \ref{fig: FFT_Linear_1e-3_vs_Order_Lib} illustrates the corresponding error deviations and uncertainty deviations versus FFT order: \begin{itemize} \item As expected, the resulting uncertainty deviations for the forward transformations increase with FFT order $L$ as $\sqrt{2}^L$.